Fact Sheets - Forest and Eastern Tent Caterpillars

-The tent caterpillars lay their overwintering eggs around small branches about the size of a pencil.
+The tent caterpillars lay their overwintering eggs (masses with a dark brown shellacked appearance) around small branches about the size of a pencil.
 Hatching occurs as buds swell and open, the young caterpillars feed on the buds, and the nests become apparent in late May.
 As the larvae grow they begin to feed on leaves.
 When the population increases, it is not uncommon for trees and forests to be defoliated.
 The caterpillars mature in the first part of June, with adult moths appearing during the last part of the month, when egg laying takes place.
 There is one generation per year.

 Management for the eastern tent caterpillar and forest tent caterpillar is similar, except nests of eastern tent caterpillars can be removed and destroyed.
 Egg masses on branches of small trees around the home can be removed and destroyed before hatching.

 Organic methods include using B.t.
-(Bacillus thuringiensis), spinosad, or neem against small larvae.
+(Bacillus thuringiensis), spinosad, insecticidal soap (be careful of leaf burning) or neem against small larvae.
 Other insecticides include carbaryl (Sevin) and malathion.

 When Using Pesticides